R-my-T/Virtual-Hospital-Receptionist/README.md

   - Finished implementing the session management.

 CONTENTS
-  - Hospital : Contains the files of the python virtual environment used for this project.
   - Flask session : Created by flask to manage sessions.
   - templates : Contains all the html templates rendered by flask.
   - hospital_db : The SQLite Database file which contains the tables required for this project.